-3 Durkheim and Philosophy
+3. Durkheim and philosophy

-3.1 Introduction
+3.1.
+Introduction

-Until fairly recently (i.e. early modern times, as far as the increasingly globalised, intellectual tradition of the northern hemisphere is concerned), most of the branches of science and scholarship now distinguished in academia resorted to the heading of philosophy.
-Sociology and the other social sciences also went through an incubation time of a few centuries at least, when their subject matter was classified as philosophy - in fact, one of the first sociologists, Ibn Haldun, writing in Tunis in the fourteenth century CE, was primarily a historian whereas the first truly modern philosopher, Immanuel Kant, taught anthropology and most of the natural sciences as a matter of course.
-At least two of the founding fathers of sociology, Durkheim and Marx, started out as philosophers.
+Until fairly recently (Early Modern times, as far as the North Atlantic, increasingly globalised, intellectual tradition is concerned), most of the branches of science and scholarship now distinguished in academia, all resorted under the heading of philosophy.
+Sociology and the other social sciences also went through an incubation time of a few centuries at least, when their subject matter was classified as philosophy - in fact, one of the first sociologists, Ibn Haldun, writing in Tunis in the 14th c.
+CE, was primarily a historian, whereas the first truly modern philosopher, Immanuel Kant, taught anthropology and most of the natural sciences as a matter of course.
+At least two of the Founding Fathers of sociology, Durkheim and Marx, started out as philosophers.
 Durkheim's fascination for the essence of society and religion was in the first place an (empirically grounded) philosophical fascination.
-In this light Durkheim's explorations in the fields of epistemology and pre-modern ("primitive") forms of classification straddled the time-honoured stately garden of philosophy and the small cabbage-patch that was only beginning to be cleared for the social sciences.
-Probably Durkheim's greatest achievement was to articulate the social as an ontological level not to be entirely reduced to individual consciousness and motivation, and to be approached by a methodology, a conceptual apparatus and a theory of its own.
-Besides, Nielsen's Three Faces of God offers a refreshingly original perspective on Durkheim, stressing the latter's Jewish roots, presenting Durkheim not so much as a scientific sociologist but as a philosophical monist whose thought comes strikingly close to that of another renegade Jew, Spinoza, already previously mentioned.
+In this light Durkheim's explorations in the fields of epistemology and pre-modern ('primitive') forms of classification straddled the time-honoured stately garden of philosophy, and the small cabbage-patch which was only beginning to be cleared for the social sciences.
+Probably Durkheim's greatest achievement was to articulate the social as an ontological level not to be entirely reduced to individual consciousness and motivation, and to be approached by a methodology, a conceptual apparatus, and a theory of its own.22